puppetlabs/puppet/api/docs/http_report.md

 Report
 ======
-This document describes the Puppet master's report endpoint and the schema for Report Format 12 in technical terms.
+This document describes the Puppet server's report endpoint and the schema for Report Format 12 in technical terms.
 Also see the [documentation](https://puppet.com/docs/puppet/latest/format_report.html).

-The `report` endpoint allows clients to send reports to the master via `http` or `https`.
-Once received by the master they are processed by the *report processors* configured to be triggered when a report is received.
+The `report` endpoint allows clients to send reports to the server via `http` or `https`.
+Once received by the server they are processed by the *report processors* configured to be triggered when a report is received.
 As an example, storing reports in PuppetDB is handled by one such report processor.

 Save
 ----
-The http(s) endpoint for sending reports to the master is:
+The http(s) endpoint for sending reports to the server is:

     PUT /puppet/v3/report/:nodename?environment=:environment